 This week, after you take a situation that you find challenging, come up with a clear observation about it and post your observation on the Work Collaboratively Facebook Page.

-Hope you enjoyed the first episode of the Connecting Across Differences podcast.
-You can subscribe to it on iTunes.
+You can subscribe to the Connecting Across Differences podcast on iTunes.
 Also, feel free to leave a review on iTunes if you enjoyed this episode!